segmentio/segment-docs/src/connections/destinations/catalog/actions-adobe-target-web/index.md

 - [Adobe Target Cloud Mode](/docs/connections/destinations/catalog/actions-adobe-target-cloud/)

 > info ""
-> This document is about a feature which is in beta.
-This means that the Adobe Target Web destination is in active development, and some functionality may change before it becomes generally available.
+> The Adobe Target Web destination is in beta and is in active development.
+Some functionality may change before it becomes generally available.

 > success ""
 > **Good to know**: This page is about Segment's Adobe Target Web destination.
 There's also a page about Segment's [Adobe Target Cloud Mode destination](/docs/connections/destinations/catalog/actions-adobe-target-cloud/).